-- A. A licensee shall ensure the center has a qualified early childhood administrator who functions in that role. - B. A licensee shall ensure the center has a qualified early childhood curriculum coordinator who functions in that role. - C. An early childhood administrator shall also be able to serve as the early childhood curriculum coordinator if the early childhood administrator has at least an associate degree and: - 1.
-The center has a capacity of 60 or fewer children; or - 2.
-The licensee has a written plan approved by OCCL that the center's human resources/personnel and fiscal duties are not the responsibility of the early childhood administrator.
-The written plan must identify the person/entity performing these duties and the qualifying factors regarding the person/entity.
-A change involving the person/entity performing these duties requires a new plan approved by OCCL. - D. A licensee shall ensure an early childhood administrator or early childhood curriculum coordinator is at the center at least 60% of the hours of operation and functioning in that role.
-The early childhood administrator shall be present at least 20 hours a week during the hours of operation. - 1.
-When the early childhood administrator or early childhood curriculum coordinator is not present, a licensee shall ensure a staff member who is qualified as at least an early childhood teacher is present and designated as responsible for the center.
-This staff member must receive documented training in the emergency procedures, opening/closing procedures, location of and access to child and staff files, and supervision of children and staff. - 2.
-If an early childhood administrator is also serving as a curriculum coordinator for two centers, each with capacities of 60 or fewer children, this person must be at each center at least 50% of the hours of operation. - E. A licensee shall follow a one-to-four ratio of early childhood teachers to early childhood assistant teachers, early childhood caregivers, early childhood interns, and early childhood aides as shown in the table below during hours of operation:
+- A. A licensee shall ensure the center has a qualified early childhood administrator who functions in that role. - B. A licensee shall ensure when an early childhood administrator resigns, transfers, or is terminated from employment, a new qualified early childhood administrator is hired within 45 business days. - C. A licensee shall ensure an early childhood administrator is at the center at least 50% of the hours of operation and functioning in that role. - 1.
+When the early childhood administrator is not present, a licensee shall ensure a staff member who is qualified as at least an early childhood teacher is present and designated as responsible for the center.
+This staff member must receive documented training in the emergency procedures, opening and closing procedures, location of and access to child and staff files, and supervision of children and staff. - 2.
+When 75% of center's population consists of school-age children, the center may operate with a school-age administrator and preschool-age children must be supervised by the appropriate early childhood qualified staff members. - D. A licensee shall follow a one-to-four ratio of early childhood teachers to early childhood assistant teachers, early childhood caregivers, early childhood interns, and early childhood aides as shown in the table below during hours of operation:

-Number of Early Childhood Teachers Number of Early Childhood Assistants, Caregivers, Interns, and Aides
+Number of Early Childhood Teachers Number of Early Childhood Assistant Teachers, Caregivers, Interns, and Aides

 1 1 to 4

 2 5 to 8

 3 9 to 12

 4 13 to 16

 5 17 to 20

 (continue as needed)

-- F. A licensee shall ensure a staff member with a valid Administration of Medication certificate is available at all times as described in subsection 63.A. - G. Staff members providing care for children may not be given other duties or participate in personal activities, such as using a cell phone that would interfere with providing care to children.
+E. A licensee shall ensure a staff member with a valid administration of medication

+- certificate is available at all times as described in subsection 63.A. - F. Staff members providing care for children may not be given other duties or participate in personal activities, such as using a cell phone that would interfere with providing care to children.
 A licensee shall ensure providing care is the primary focus for all direct-care staff members during the hours of operation and that supervision of each child is provided at all times.